Wills & Probate Legal Executive

 My mother has recently died and her estate is worth £500,000, will I need to pay Inheritance Tax?

 Inheritance Tax Advice from Victoria Elford at Harold G Walker solicitors.

 The current threshold for Inheritance Tax (IHT) is £325,000.
 This is known as the nil rate band.
 Where an estate exceeds this amount and the beneficiary of the estate is non-exempt from IHT, then IHT will be payable on the excess at 40%.
 As a child of the deceased you are considered to be non-exempt and therefore the amount of IHT payable could be as much as £70,000 (being 40% of £175,000).

-We would be able to help you with this and with the preparation of the relevant Inheritance tax forms required by HMRC to make this claim, which could potentially provide you with saving of up to £70,000.
+Harold G Walker would be able to help you with this together with the preparation of the relevant Inheritance tax forms required by HMRC to make this claim.
+Which could potentially provide you with saving of up to £70,000.

 The IHT Rules changed this year as a new Residential Nil Rate Band was introduced and so provided certain criteria apply there are more tax savings to be made.
 The rules are quite complex but the Probate Team will be happy to advise you further, so please do not hesitate to contact them.

 For further information on Inheritance Tax advice please contact the Wills & Probate team.